lucaseeyou2/Krunker-transparent-css/README.md

 ## Changes / Fixes
 * v1 Setting up the **README.md** and **main.css**.
 * v2 Adding **social.custom.css**, renamed **main.css to main_custom.css**, and updating **README.md**.
-* v3 Reworked the folders, the files, added the **Poppins** font, so you don't have to download it which is in the fonts folder.
+* v3 Reworked the folders, the files, added the **Poppins** font, so you don't have to download it.
+They are in the fonts folder.